xdega/xdega.github.io/content/blog/lets-start-testing/index.md

 To start with, I would like to applaud Gatsby for their excellent [documentation](https://www.gatsbyjs.com/docs/how-to/testing/unit-testing/) on Unit Testing.
 It is one thing to include step-by-step that works flawlessly, but it is even more helpful when the documentation outlines the *why*.

-My setup for unit testing here follows all the reccomendations found in the documentation above, as I am a huge proponent of adhering to community standards when they are available.
+My setup for unit testing here follows all the recommendations found in the documentation above, as I am a huge proponent of adhering to community standards when they are available.
 We can probably delve more into that topic in a future post.

 ## The Test

-My first test was modified from the Gatsby documentation example.
-The documentation outlines how to test a Header component, but I do not have such a component (more on that in a minute)
+I modified my first test based on the example in the Gatsby documentation.
+The documentation outlines how to test a Header component, but I have no such component (more on that in a minute).

 ```js
 import React from "react"